lelebus/wcms-onboarding/README.md

 **IMPORTANT**:

+ - At the end of this step only a single file `v2-cleaned.csv` must exist.
  - No null values should be present.
 For removing null values, use `fill_empty` from `utils`.
  - If it is not possible to separate `name` and `winery_name`, leave `winery_name` empty and put everything in `name`.